cloxnu/Omega_Gomoku_AI/README.md

 If necessary, the command 'pip' should be changed to 'pip3'.

-In Mac/Linux, just run this:
+In Mac/Linux, just run:

 ```shell
 $ bash game.sh
 ```

-is enough.
+is enough, execute the file `game.sh` in PC.

 Or, you can also run:

 ```shell
 $ python configure.py